‘It may take days.’ Election experts warn voters to be patient with results this year

 “People just need to understand the counting process.
 There’s a lot of safeguards to ensure when those votes are certified, we’re confident in those results,” Norden said.

-The intense scrutiny will put pressure on news organizations to carefully consider election night calls in close races.
+The intense scrutiny on the results will put pressure on news organizations to carefully consider election night calls in close races.

-The Associated Press approached the infamously close 2000 presidential contest in Florida more cautiously than the networks.
-It says on its website it won’t call any race until it is “fully confident a race has been won — defined most simply as the moment a trailing candidate no longer has a path to victory.”
+The Associated Press, which approached the infamously close 2000 presidential contest in Florida more cautiously than the networks, says on its website it won’t call any race until it is “fully confident a race has been won – defined most simply as the moment a trailing candidate no longer has a path to victory.”

 “Might President Trump claim victory in Pennsylvania?
 Sure.
 But institutional Republicans won’t.
 The media won’t,” said Becker, who served as a senior attorney in the Department of Justice’s voting division during the Clinton and Bush administrations.